po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/README.md

 * Resolve a merge conflict that results from a `git pull`

+## Comprehension Check

+You will be employer-ready if you can answer the following questions:

+1. What is a Git merge conflict and how do you resolve it?

+2. What are media queries and how do they work?

+3. What CSS techniques can be used to customize form elements?

-## Homework: Portfolio
+## Homework

-You will use HTML and advanced CSS techniques to build a responsive, mobile-friendly portfolio.
+For your homework this week, you will use HTML and advanced CSS techniques to build a responsive, mobile-friendly portfolio web app.

+## Career Connection

+This week's Career Services material can be found in this unit's [Career Connection folder](../../../01-Class-Content/02-Advanced-CSS/04-Career-Connection/CAREER-CONNECTION.md).
+For more information about Career Services, including coding milestones, demo days, technical toolkits, workshops, and additional resources, visit the [Career Services website](http://bit.ly/CodingCS).

 ## Heads-Up

 In the next unit, you will learn JavaScript fundamentals such as variables, functions, objects, and arrays.

 ## Resources

+Here are some additional resources to help solidify the topics covered in this unit:

 * [MDN web docs on media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries)